Devansh0112/GoLang-Basic-Server/readme.md

 ## Directory Structure

-- `main.go`: Contains the Go code for the web server.
+- `server.go`: Contains the Go code for the web server.
 - `static/index.html`: HTML file for the static page.
 - `static/form.html`: HTML file for the form page.